-Financial and logistical support for the Congress is vital, and Raphael Shin is Publisher of the Hanho Korean Newspaper in Sydney has been the major sponsor and Chairman of the Congress organising committee since the beginning.
-Raphael is also president of the Australian Go Association.
+Chairman and Sponsor – Raphael Shin, Publisher of the Hanho Korean Newspaper in Sydney, is the major sponsor and has been the Congress Chairman since the beginning.
+Raphael is also President of the Australian Go Association.

-There are also volunteers who help make the event a success, Cindy Xu and Daniel Li lead the Sydney University Go Club volunteers who set up the rooms and make sure everything is in place for the players.
-James Kaaden who was master of ceremonies in 2017 will be tournament director in 2018.
-There is also a group of community leaders who contribute ideas and rally support for the event from their communities, these are Billy Sun, Erli Qiu, David He, Daniel Li, Cindy Xu, James Kaaden and Neville Smythe.
+There are also volunteers who help make the event a success, Daniel Li & Lawrence Tsui lead the Sydney University Go Club volunteers who set up the rooms and make sure everything is in place for the players.
+Silvia Lozevo is leading the Academic Symposium, and Horatio Davis is organising the lightning tournament.

-Support also comes from Australian Go organizations include The Australian Go Association (A.G.A.), Sydney Go Club and Sydney University Go Club.
+Support also comes from Australian Go organisations include The Australian Go Association (A.G.A.), Sydney Go Club, and Sydney University Go Club.